lukebrc/KeyInfrastructure/frontend/.ai/rules/diagnose-react.md

    - Locate areas of high complexity
    - Pinpoint where API calls are being made

-2. Implement React Hook Form:
+2. Describe React Hook Form:
    - Explain how to integrate React Hook Form into each component
    - Describe any necessary changes to the component structure